goauthentik/authentik/website/integrations/services/engomo/index.md

 > [!IMPORTANT]
 > Redirect URIs => write the values line by line.

 Leave the rest as default values.
-You can of course adjust durations.
+The durations can be changed as needed.

 Application: